 David Pennells has a long and successful business background, being the principal/owner of Inland Building and Construction which employs a workforce of 20 permanent staff.
 Prior to this he was the licensee/owner of LJ Hooker, Bathurst for approximately four years.
 David is community minded, having 35 plus years with Fire and Rescue NSW and has been serving as Deputy Captain for 12 years.
 He is a past member of Rotary and a past Board member of ASBA.
-David has been a member of the Board of Directors since 2013.
+David is a member of the Australian Institute of Company Directors and has been a member of the VERTO Board of Directors since 2013.

 Sue Graves has a wide range of experience in local government, catchment management, landcare, environmental and community issues as well as advocacy for disadvantaged people.
 She is committed to being a vocal voice in improving local community standards and attitudes.
 Sue is a member of NSW Uniting Church Synod and Standing Committee, a member on Lithgow Council Committees of Heritage and Environment, Chairperson of Lithgow and Oberon Landcare Association, Chairperson of UnitingCare Lithgow & Bathurst Disabilities and Lithgow Tidy Towns and is a former Councillor of Lithgow City Council.
 Sue has been on the Verto Board since 2002 holding the positions of Secretary and Vice Chairperson and currently is on the Governance Committee.

 Andrew Boog is the Managing Partner of Austen Brown Boog, solicitors, first established in Broken Hill in 1888 and in Dubbo in 1995.
 He holds degrees in Economics, Law, Business Administration and Arts (Philosophy and Theology).